The Free COVID-19 Vaccine is now available to Medicare card holders only.

 Vaccination providers record all vaccinations on the Australian Immunisation Register, as required by Australian law.
 You can view your vaccination record online through your:

 We look forward to welcoming you and your family to our COVID-19 Vaccine Rollout.

-Please note: This information may be updated by the Government regularly and potentially not on our website and therefore should not be utilised as final advice.
+Please note: This information may be updated by the Government regularly and potentially not on our website and therefore should not be utilised as final suggested advice.
 For the latest up to date information, visit: https://www.health.gov.au/initiatives-and-programs/covid-19-vaccines

-We have a right to decline vaccination if evidence of eligibility is not provided.
+We have a right to decline vaccination.
 Consent forms MUST be provided (either digitally or paper).

 We collect information about how visitors use our website.
 This helps us give you the best possible experience.